kwilktx/pmm-doc/docs/details/advisors/checks/mongodb-scram-sha-256.md

 ## Resolution
-Perform the steps mentioned below to specify the SCRAM-SHA-256algorithm
+Perform the steps mentioned below to specify the desired SCRAM-SHA-256 algorithm.

-1. This is the default in MogoDB v4.0 and above.
+1. "SCRAM-SHA-256" is the default in MogoDB v4.0 and above.
 If it has not been otherwise designated then no change is required. \
 SCRAM-SHA-256 is a salted challenge-response authentication mechanism (SCRAM) that uses your username and password, encrypted with the SHA-256 algorithm, to authenticate your user.
 2. To explicitly create  a “SCRAM-SHA-256 “ credential,  use the SCRAM-SHA-256 createScramSha256Credential method:
 ```